Do you have a painting project coming up at your house? If so, then you need to prepare for your painting project accordingly.

 And for this reason, I love experimenting with these paints all the time when I need to redo the furniture and other surfaces!

-What Is Milk Paint?
+What is Milk Paint?

 Milk paint is comprised of all-natural ingredients, such as casein milk protein, clay, lime, and water.

-What Can I Use It For?
+What to Use Milk Paint For?